Newsnight: Accusations of bias

-Following the commencement of the Boris Johnson government in July 2019, ministers generally refused invitations to appear on the programme.
+When Boris Johnson became prime minister in July 2019 his ministers generally refused invitations to appear on the programme.
 This resulted in Newsnight presenters stating on an almost nightly basis that the government had been asked to appear but that "no one was available" or that they had declined outright.
 On 12 January 2022, Jacob Rees-Mogg made a rare government appearance on the programme to defend the government's position on "lockdown parties" at 10 Downing Street which occurred during the COVID-19 pandemic.
 Mogg referred to Scottish Conservatives leader Douglas Ross as "quite a lightweight figure".

 Coverage of sexual abuse scandals

 In the weeks after the ITV documentary Exposure: The Other Side of Jimmy Savile was broadcast on 3 October 2012, allegations were made that a Newsnight investigation into Savile by reporter Liz MacKean and producer Meirion Jones in December 2011 had been dropped shortly before transmission because it conflicted with tribute programmes prepared after Savile's death.
 The BBC appointed Nick Pollard, a former Sky News executive, to examine why the investigation was dropped.
 On 23 October, the Director-General of the BBC, George Entwistle, appeared before the Parliamentary Culture, Media and Sport Committee, and stated that it had been a "catastrophic mistake" to cancel the Newsnight broadcast.